CELL your Model: Contrastive Explanations for Large Language Models: Formulation

 \section{Formulation}

 We here formulate the contrastive explanation problem for LLMs.
 Denote by $x_0$ an input prompt and $\mathcal{X}$ the space of prompts, i.e., strings.
 Let $LLM(x)$ be the response of an LLM to prompt $x$.
-Define $f(x_0, y_0, y_c)$ as a metric that is a function of prompt $x_0$, initial response $y_0=LLM(x_0)$, $x_c$ as a perturbed version of $x_0$, $y_c=LLM(x_c)$ as the response to $x_c$, and $d(x_0, x_c)$ a metric for the distance between two prompts $x_0$ and $x_c$.
+Define $g(x_0, y_0, y_c)$ as a scoring function that inputs a prompt $x_0$, the initial response $y_0=LLM(x_0)$, a perturbed version of $x_0$ denoted as $x_c$, and the response to another prompt $x_c$ denoted as $y_c=LLM(x_c)$ where $x_c$ is a typically a perturbed version of $x_0$.
+Also denote $f(x_0, x_c)$ as a measure of similarity between two prompts $x_0$ and $x_c$.
 We formulate the contrastive explanation problem for LLMs as

+Assuming bounded $\mathcal{X}$, Problem (\ref{eq:cem-llm}) is a combinatorial optimization problem over all possible prompts in $\mathcal{X}$.
+Note that this generalizes contrastive explanations \citep{CEM} or adversarial attacks \citep{carlini, l1adv} where typically $LLM(\cdot)$ is replaced by a classifier, $g(\ldots)$ does not depend on $x_0$, and the constraint is such that the predicted class of $x_0$ changes.
+Contrastive explanation methods further constrain the contrastive explanation, i.e., the solution to (\ref{eq:cem-llm}), to lie on a manifold that maintains it to be a realistic example.
+In the case of language generation, such constraints will be enforced by infilling masks, i.e., replacing missing word(s).

+\textbf{Similarity:} Experiments in this paper measure prompt similarity $f(x_0, x_c)$ as the number of mask and infill operations applied to a string $x_0$ to obtain string $x_c$.
+Other functions could be considered based on commonly used text similarity metrics such as BLEU or ROUGE.
+Our choice is selected to focus on minimizing the number of LLM queries made by the algorithms described below.